Feastio

 Entrance to Vesuvio

-I studied both of those legendary writers in college and considered Kerouac, specifically, to be an influence on my life.
+I studied both legendary writers in college and considered Kerouac, specifically, to have influenced my life and career as a writer.

 Vesuvio Cafe interior